 The restaurant will use Resy, an online reservation system that's a competitor to the more ubiquitous OpenTable.
 Some of Dallas' buzzy restaurants, like Lucia, the Charles and HG Sply Co., are also on Resy.
 Now's the time to download Resy if you haven't already.

-Homewood will be located at 4002 Oak Lawn Ave., Dallas, and is expected to open March 8.
+Homewood will be located at 4002 Oak Lawn Ave., Dallas, and is expected to open in late March.